Wildlife of Libya: Laws for regulation

 National laws and international agreements are part of the preservation of biodiversity and wetland culture in the country.
-The Green Mountain Area is under protection to protect 5000 km of the mountainous areas with the project titled “Green Mountain Conservation and Development Authority".
+The Green Mountain Area is under protection to protect 5000 km of the mountainous areas with the Green Mountain Conservation and Development Authority.
 It covers the coastline of 217 km, and also the ancient historical site of Greeko-Roman Cyrene.
 The first conservation legislation enacted in 1949 was the Law on Forestry.
 The purpose of this legislation was to ensure protection to forests and forest products, and also retain soil conditions, enhance water sources availability and utilization, and to prevent desertification.
 In 1970, the Law for the Protection of Agricultural Land was enacted as an ordinance to protect the green areas.
 The first national park came into existence in November 1978.
 This was followed by many other national parks to preserve and conserve wild animals in the reserves where the threat was real.
 In 1990, the Technical Committee of Wildlife and National Parks was established exclusively to ensure proper management of the protected areas, as part of the General Secretariat of Agricultural Reclamation and Land Reform.
 With this setup, all protected areas are now under the management control of the Government of Libya.